nicknomo/TextMagic-python-PRTG-integration/README.md

 2) (Optionally) Using the text to speech feature (getting phone calls instead of texts)

-This is a very niche oriented usage, and this code is probably not useful to most people.
-Nevertheless, PRTG users relying on alerts may not receive emails or texts if a gateway goes down, or a DNS server goes down.
-The textmagic.py file will handle a single gateway failure.
-The textmagic_SUPER_HA.py is more robust and will handle a single gateway failure, but also takes into account the possibility of total dns failure.
+PRTG users rely on alerts.
+Under normal circumstance they may not receive PRTG's emails or texts if a gateway goes down, or if a DNS server goes down.
+The purpose of this project is to alleviate these issues.

+The base textmagic.py file will handle a single gateway failure.
+The textmagic_SUPER_HA.py is a more robust implementation and will handle a single gateway failure, but also takes into account the possibility of total dns failure.

 #### REQUIRES PYTHON 3.
 This was written in PYTHON 3, and will not work with Python2 .
 I recommend WinPython if you are using windows. https://sourceforge.net/projects/winpython/files/WinPython_3.4/3.4.4.6/